Top 10 Fast-Growing Annual Flowers

 Annuals are a surefire way to quickly add a pop of color to containers, window boxes and bare spots in flower beds.
 But you get the best bang for your buck and a promise that they’ll sprout in a hurry when you start spring annuals from seed.
-Sow these hardy, fast-growing annuals directly in the ground in early spring, and before you can say “summer,” your backyard bursts into bloom.
-(Read more: 13 Ways to Take Your Garden from Good to Great)
+Sow these hardy, fast-growing annual flowers directly in the ground in early spring, and before you can say “summer,” your backyard bursts into bloom.
+Also check out 22 early blooming flowers for spring.

-3 Types of Annuals and When to Sow Them
+3 Types of Fast-Growing Annual Flowers and When to Plant Them

 Half-hardy: Sow outdoors after threat of hard frost (below 25 degrees Fahrenheit) has ended.
 Or start indoors six to eight weeks before last frost date.